 An increase in highly processed food in the diet typically means that the diet has lower amounts of fruits and vegetables, which are main sources of antioxidants and fiber — and are essential for good health.

-Do your best to prioritize minimally processed foods over the ultra-processed fare, which should be eaten in moderation.
+But cutting out processed foods entirely isn't necessarily the answer.
+Instead, do your best to prioritize minimally processed foods over the ultra-processed fare, which should be eaten in moderation.

 Additional reporting by Bojana Galic.